joshuastrydom/Formula-One-Project/README.md

 winvalues_A5 <- c(points_won_A5_2012, points_won_A5_2013, points_won_A5_2014, points_won_A5_2015, points_won_A5_2016, points_won_A5_2017, points_won_A5_2018, points_won_A5_2019, points_won_A5_2020, points_won_A5_2021)
 winvalues_A10 <- c(points_won_A10_2012, points_won_A10_2013, points_won_A10_2014, points_won_A10_2015, points_won_A10_2016, points_won_A10_2017, points_won_A10_2018, points_won_A10_2019, points_won_A10_2020, points_won_A10_2021)
 pointvalues <- data.frame(winnerspoints, pointvalues_F5, pointvalues_F10, pointvalues_A5, pointvalues_A10, winvalues_F5, winvalues_F10, winvalues_A5, winvalues_A10)
-* Function for total points attained for 5 races
+* Function for total points (value) attained for 5 races
 totalpoints_F5 <- function(data=data, year=Year){
     P_F5 <- data |> filter(year==Year)
     TP_F5 <- P_F5[,4] + P_F5[,8]
     TP_F5
 }
-* Function for total points attained for 10 races
+* Function for total points (value) attained for 10 races
 totalpoints_F10 <- function(data=data, year=Year){
     P_F10 <- data |> filter(year==Year)
     TP_F10 <- P_F10[,5] + P_F10[,9]
     TP_F10
 }
-* Function for total points attained after 5 races
+* Function for total points (value) attained after 5 races
 totalpoints_A5 <- function(data=data, year=Year){
     P_A5 <- data |> filter(year==Year)
     TP_A5 <- P_A5[,6] + P_A5[,10]
     TP_A5
 }
-* Function for total points attained after 10 races totalpoints_A10 <- function(data=data, year=Year){
+* Function for total points (value) attained after 10 races totalpoints_A10 <- function(data=data, year=Year){
     P_A10 <- data |> filter(year==Year)
     TP_A10 <- P_A10[,7] + P_A10[,11]